keoshaug/flatironPhase1Project/README.md

-# Flatiron School Phase 1 Project - Searchable Art Archive for the Art Institute of Chicago
+# Flatiron School Phase 1 Project - Searchable Archive for the Art Institute of Chicago
 also on CodePen: https://codepen.io/KevinShau/pen/GRYdXqp

 **Demo Video**